silverstripe/cow/readme.md

 This command can max out your GitHub API rate limiting credits, so use it sparingly.
 If you exceed the limit you may need to go and make a coffee and come back in an hour (check current rate limits with `cow github:ratelimit`).

+### Metadata files

+[File templates](https://github.com/silverstripe/supported-modules/tree/gh-pages/templates) for supported modules can be synchronised out to all supported modules using the `module:sync:metadata` command.

+This command will pull the latest version from the supported-modules repository, write the contents to each repository then stage, commit and push directly to the default branch.

+This command takes an optional argument to skip the clone/pull of each repository beforehand:

+* `--skip-update` Optionally skip the clone/fetch/pull for each repository before running the sync

+You will need `git` available in your system path, as well as write permission to push to each repository.

 ## Schema

 The [cow schema file](cow.schema.json) is in the root of this project.